This post may contain affiliate links. Read the full disclosure here

 Don’t get discouraged!
 You’ll find what works.
 It took me several years to get to the state where I’m at today.
 Hopefully you can learn from my mistakes and find your balance faster.

 I learned that medication is not the right path for me.
 For those taking medication with positive results, great!
 For me personally, the medication slowed me down too much, which made me feel like 75% of my true-self.

 My Social Anxiety

 If you had to classify my anxiety, it falls into the social anxiety bucket.
+That paired with performance anxiety.
 Important meetings at work, client calls, and social introductions get me worked up.
 It’s the buildup that gets me.
 The minute before I know I need to have something to say is when my mind goes bonkers.
 My heart kicks into overdrive, my hands shake, and my breathing gets shallow.
 The circle repeats and I lose control.